-But they are not equal, in general.
-In fact, there even exists an algebra $\Lambda$, such that the four cotorsion pairs above are pairwise different.
-The heredity and completeness of these cotorsion pairs are studied; and the problem of identifications is investigated, i.e., when the first two cotorsion pairs are the same, and when the second two cotorsion pairs are the same.
-Various model structures on $\Lambda$\mbox{-}{\rm Mod} are obtained, by explicitly giving the corresponding Hovey triples and Quillen's homotopy categories.
-In particular, cofibrantly generated Hovey triples, and the Gillespie-Hovey triples induced by compatible generalized projective (respectively, injective) cotorsion pairs, are explicitly contructed.
+An important feature is that they are not equal, in general.
+In fact, there even exists a Morita algebra $\Lambda$, such that the four cotorsion pairs are pairwise different.
+The problem of identifications, i.e., when these inclusions are the same, are studied; the heredity and completeness of these cotorsion pairs are investigated; and finally, various model structures on $\Lambda$\mbox{-}{\rm Mod} are obtained, by explicitly giving the corresponding Hovey triples and Quillen's homotopy categories.
+In particular, cofibrantly generated Hovey triples, and the Gillespie-Hovey triples induced by compatible generalized projective (respectively, injective) cotorsion pairs, are explicitly constructed.
 All these Hovey triples obtained are pairwise different and ``new" in some sense.
-Some results are new even for $M = 0$ or $N = 0$.
+Some results are even new when $M = 0$ or $N = 0$.

 5pt

 Key words: Morita ring, cotorsion pair, model structure, Hovey triple, Quillen's homotopy category, Gorenstein-projective module, monomorphism category

 10pt